plone/training/addons.rst

 But:

 * Can we submit talks now?
-* Can we create lists with the most important properties of each tasks?
+* Can we create lists with the most important properties of each talk?
 * Can we allow a jury to vote on talks?

 We often have to work with structured data.
-Up to a degree we can do all this TTW, but at some point we reach barriers.
-In the next part of the training, we'll teach you, how to break through these barriers.
+Up to a degree we can do all this TTW, but at some point we run into barriers.
+In the next part of the training, we'll teach you how to break through these barriers.